Get free advice on Supplemental Security Income

 - You’ve applied for any other cash benefits you may be eligible for, such as pensions or Social Security retirement.

-- You’ve filed an application.
+- You’ve filed an SSI application.